 Adaeze Onyinyechie Ayoka also known Ms Ada was found in a Takoradi hospital on Tuesday morning.
 Of course, the pictures elicited national condemnation immediately the news became public.
 The outrage quickly fizzled out when the Takoradi Police revealed Ms. Ada had previously staged five other kidnappings.

-The Police got these wonderful truths from people they arrested in connection with the abduction.
+The Police got these beautiful truths from people they arrested in connection with the abduction.
 They have spoken to everyone, but the victim herself.
-They spoke to her parents, the ex-boyfriend, and some painter who allegedly helped with the kidnapping.
+They talked to her parents, the ex-boyfriend, and some painter who allegedly helped with the kidnapping.
 They have spoken to everyone, but Ada herself.

 The Accra Regional Police Public Relations Officer, ASP Afia Tenge said: “The Police will have the opportunity to interrogate her further for a clearer picture of the incident” after she has been “examined both physically and mentally.”